 The Community and Family Engagement Coordinator is responsible for the community domain of the school.
-This position bridges the line between inside and outside of school, developing systems for caregiver and community volunteers and institutional partnerships, scheduling and facilitating meetings of the cooperative, coordinating the school's event and fundraising calendar, leading events and overseeing our community service learning programs.
+This position bridges the line between inside and outside of school, developing systems for caregiver and community volunteers and institutional partnerships, scheduling and facilitating meetings of the cooperative, coordinating the school's event and fundraising calendar, and leading events.